hyperledger/fabric/docs/source/operations_service.rst

     ]
   }

-In the current version, the only health check that is registered is for Docker.
-Future versions will be enhanced to add additional health checks.
+The peer has the following health checks available:

+- Docker daemon health check (if a Docker endpoint is configured for chaincodes)
+- CouchDB health check (if CouchDB is configured as the state database)

 When TLS is enabled, a valid client certificate is not required to use this service unless ``clientAuthRequired`` is set to ``true``.